arrahmanbd/Retrofit_getit_example/README.md

-# Restrofit RESTAPI with GetIt
+# Retrofit RESTAPI with GetIt

 A new Flutter project.